EESSI/docs/docs/test-suite/usage.md

     The systems, partitions, and environments specified in your ReFrame configuration file are *not* taken into account when using ` --list-detailed`.

-    So, if `--list` produces an overview of 50 checks, and you have 4 system partitions and 2 environments in your ReFrame configuration, actually running the test suite may result in (up to) 800 test cases being executed.
+    So, if `--list-detailed` produces an overview of 50 checks, and you have 4 system partitions and 2 environments in your ReFrame configuration, actually running the test suite may result in (up to) 800 test cases being executed.